 Commissioning and COVID-19: Legal and policy context

 This guide summarises law and areas of policy (in England) relevant to social care commissioning.
-This includes specific changes or considerations during COVID-19.
+This includes specific changes or considerations that applied for the two years from March 2020.
 Commissioners making or informing decisions in relation to the legal position should consult source legislation and guidance.

 The key legal and regulatory areas covered are:

 - Care Act (2014)